matthewcpaul/mcp-next/README.md

-this is my website. there are many like it, but this one is mine.
+This is my website.
+There are many like it, but this one is mine.